 Implementation of an approved RFC

-Once seL4 development team aprroves an, it becomes their responsibility and is marked as active.
-They may then assign it to a developer for implementation.
-Issues for the implementation of all of the necessary components will be created and linked to the RFC.
+Once the Steering Committee approves an RFC, it is marked as active.
+They may then assign it to a contributor for implementation.
+Issues for the implementation of the necessary components will be created and linked to the RFC.